Wingfooted/nvim/README.md

 mv ~/.config/nvim ~/.config/nvim.bak && git clone https://github.com/Wingfooted/nvim ~/.config/nvim
 ```

+Upon entry good to run the following commands
+:Lazy
+:Mason
+(if not prompted automatically)

  ## Notes

  :pv is the remap for :Ex
  spacebar is <leader>